Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Proof of Theorem

-where $T$ and $t$ denote a generic amplitude computed using mesh $\mathcal{K}$ and in the TDL, respectively.
-Assume that the CCD amplitude equations using a sufficiently fine mesh $\mathcal{K}$ with the Madelung constant correction and in the TDL have unique solutions and denote the solutions as $T_{*}^{N_\vk,\xi}$ and $t_*$ respectively.
+Assume that the CCD amplitude equations using a sufficiently fine mesh $\mathcal{K}$ (with or without the Madelung constant correction) and in the TDL have unique solutions and denote the solutions as $T_{*}^{N_\vk}$ and $t_*$ respectively.
 Convergence of the CCD$(n)$ amplitudes to the CCD amplitude is defined in the $\|\cdot\|_1$-norm sense as